 Katie is also one of the founders of the Avian Conservation Center of Appalachia, Inc., a nonprofit organization dedicated to conserving wild birds through scientific research; outreach and public education; and rescue and rehabilitation.
 The ACCA is based near Morgantown, WV, and each year treats more than 300 injured wild birds, conducts dozens of environmental education programs, and sponsors citizen-science research projects.

-Jeffrey Gordon is the president of the American Birding Association.
-Jeff is also a well-known writer, photographer, and naturalist.
-He is a frequent speaker at various birding and nature festivals and has led birding tours around a goodly portion of the globe, especially in North and Central America.
+Jeffrey Gordon served as president of the American Birding Association from 2010-2021.
+A well-known writer, photographer, and naturalist, Jeff is a frequent speaker at various birding and nature festivals and has led birding tours around a goodly portion of the globe, especially in North and Central America.
 He loves to travel, especially in the company of other birders, and has found such journeys afield to be some the most educational, memorable, and enjoyable times of his life.

 The American Birding Association inspires all people to enjoy and protect wild birds and offers a wealth of resources for birders, as well as providing a suite of effective conservation and community programs that aim to build a brighter future for birds and for birders.
 For more information on the ABA and on Jeff, visit www.aba.org.